 - i.
 He/she should not have obtained F grades in hardcore course five times consecutively. - ii.
-For registration to odd semester, the total number of courses Withdrawn (W), Dropped (DP), Not Eligible (NE), Failed (F), Incomplete grade (I) and X grade should not exceed 4. - iii.
-CGPA should be≥5

-- iv.
-Dues of the previous semesters to the Institution, Hostel and Library are paid. - v.
+For registration to odd semester, the total number of courses Withdrawn (W), Dropped (DP), Not Eligible (NE) and Failed (F) grade should not exceed 4, excluding non credit mandatory courses. - iii.
+CGPA should be≥5 - iv.
+Should not have dues of the previous semesters to the Institution, Hostel and Library. - v.
 Should not have any disciplinary proceeding pending against the candidate.